UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Query Algorithms

-\subparagraph*{Basic Query Algorithm.} Our approach is based on the observation that for initial and final transfers one endpoint of the transfer is fixed.
-All initial transfers start at the source vertex, and all final transfers end at the target vertex.
-Therefore, we can use two additional one-to-many queries (one of them performed in reverse) to cover initial and final transfers.
-These queries have to be performed on the original transfer graph, where they compute the distances from the source to all stops and from all stops to the target.
-While any one-to-many algorithm might be used to perform this task, we decided to use Bucket-CH, as it is one of the fastest known one-to-many algorithms and allows for optimization of local queries.
-Pseudocode for the resulting query algorithm using Bucket-CH and our transfer~shortcuts~is~shown~in~Algorithm~\ref{alg:query}.
+The ULTRA query algorithm exploits the fact that for initial and final transfers, one endpoint of the transfer is fixed.
+All initial transfers start at the source vertex~$\aSource$ of the query, whereas all final transfers end at the target vertex~$\aTarget$.
+Therefore, initial and final transfers can be explored with two additional one-to-many queries on the original transfer graph: a forward query to compute distances from~$\aSource$ to all stops, and a backward query for the distances from all stops to~$\aTarget$.
+ULTRA uses Bucket-CH for this task, as it is one of the fastest known one-to-many algorithms and allows for optimization of local queries.
+Thus, ULTRA requires three preprocessing steps in total: First, a core graph is constructed with Core-CH.
+This is then used as input for the transfer shortcut computation outlined in Section~\ref{chap:ULTRA:prepro}.
+The third step is the Bucket-CH preprocessing for the original transfer graph~$\graph$.
+The query algorithm then takes as input the public transit network, the transfer shortcut graph, and the Bucket-CH data.
+Pseudocode for the query algorithm is shown in Algorithm~\ref{alg:ULTRA:query}.